sks/astro-microfrontends/README.md

 ## Usage

 - Build each microfrontend with `npm run build`
-- Start each microfrontend with `node server.js`
+- Start each microfrontend with `cd dist && http-server -p <PORT> --cors`
 - Start the shell with `npm run dev`

 ## Shared dependencies